Best Cheap Health Insurance in Oregon (2026)

 Oregon residents who earn a low income may be eligible for free or discounted health insurance.

-You may qualify for Medicaid with a higher income if you're pregnant, under 19 or you have a qualifying illness or disability.
+You may qualify for Medicaid with a higher income if you're pregnant, you're under 19 or you have a qualifying illness or disability.
+In Oregon, Medicaid is called the Oregon Health Plan (OHP).

 Oregon Health Plan (OHP) Bridge: Best free coverage for those who don't qualify for Medicaid

-Oregon offers free health insurance, called a Basic Health Program, to help bridge the gap between Medicaid and discounted health insurance marketplace plans.
-In Oregon, this program is called the Oregon Health Plan (OHP) Bridge.
-You can enroll in the Basic Health Program if you make between about $21,000 and $30,000 per year as a single person.
+Oregon offers free health insurance, called the Oregon Health Plan Bridge, to help bridge the gap between Medicaid and discounted health insurance marketplace plans.
+You can enroll in the Oregon Health Plan Bridge program if you make between about $22,000 and $31,500 per year as a single person.

 Silver plans with cost-sharing reductions: Best for discounted coverage